-Bilingual Kids Mix Languages, and it’s ok!
+Bilingual Kids Code mix and it’s ok!

 It’s been quite a common occurrence since he started to talk.
 His older brother was the same at this age, I would constantly hear him start a sentence in English, and finish it in Italian.
 I had to remind him of the English words that he needed.

 For parents raising bilingual children, language mixing is often seen as a negative consequence of learning two languages simultaneously.

 It is nothing to be concerned about and can actually be a positive thing.

 Bilingual kids use the vocabulary they have to express themselves

-When children are trying to express themselves, they use the vocabulary they know, so if they are lacking from one language, they will make it up with the other.
+When children are trying to express themselves, they use the vocabulary they know.
+Therefore if they are lacking from one language, they will make it up with the other.

 I actually do it myself when I speak Italian with my husband.
 Though I can speak Italian quite fluently, I do not have a full vocabulary.
 Therefore, it is common for me to be speaking in Italian and throw in an English word every now and again if I can’t think of it in Italian.